BlockchainNL/Simple-dApp/README.md

 # Simple-dApp

-A simple auction transaction dApp for ERC20 tokens.
+A simple transaction dApp for MUNCoin tokens.

 ---